A Natural Fiber Wardrobe: A Simple Guide to Getting Started

 Buy Slowly

 Let your wardrobe be a peaceful process.
-You don’t need to buy everything at once—instead you can slowly build as your budget allows and as you find the right pieces, using your chosen color palette, and also seeing what gaps you need to fill in your wardrobe to make it more wearable.
+You don’t need to buy everything at once—instead you can slowly build as your budget allows and as you find the right pieces, using your chosen color palette.
+Think about what gaps you need to fill in your wardrobe to make it more wearable.
 Remember it's quality over quantity.
 Look for GOTS certification if you want the highest ethical standards.

 The Everyday Dress